Connected-component labeling: Algorithms

-The algorithms discussed can be generalized to arbitrary dimensions, albeit with increased time and space complexity.
+The algorithms discussed can be generalised to arbitrary dimensions, albeit with increased time and space complexity.

 One component at a time

 This is a fast and very simple method to implement and understand.
 It is based on graph traversal methods in graph theory.
 In short, once the first pixel of a connected component is found, all the connected pixels of that connected component are labelled before going onto the next pixel in the image.
 This algorithm is part of Vincent and Soille's watershed segmentation algorithm, other implementations also exist.

 In order to do that a linked list is formed that will keep the indexes of the pixels that are connected to each other, steps (2) and (3) below.
 The method of defining the linked list specifies the use of a depth or a breadth first search.
 For this particular application, there is no difference which strategy to use.
 The simplest kind of a last in first out queue implemented as a singly linked list will result in a depth first search strategy.

 It is assumed that the input image is a binary image, with pixels being either background or foreground and that the connected components in the foreground pixels are desired.
 The algorithm steps can be written as: